me3zaAKAgoat/42cursus/README.md

 - Variable calling is done either using '${}' or '$()'.
 - Make has a huge list of implicit rules that will run by default unless you override them.
 - ar is a progarm that makes static libraries out of object files
-  - the -c option tells ar to create the library if it dosen't already exist.
+  - the -c option suppresses a warning where ar requests an update but the archive dosen't already exist, so the archive is created without a warning.
   - the -r option replaces older object files with newer object files.
   - the -s option calls ranlib.
   - ranlib generates an index file within the archive which identifies the symbols (functions and variables) with the object files defining them that exist within the archive.